ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 An introduction and installation instructions are available on the [{{site.data.keyword.cloud_notm}} CLI Getting Started page](/docs/cli?topic=cli-getting-started){: .external}.
 If you install the CLI from the cURL command that is provided, you get a selection of extra plug-ins and extensions for multiple IDEs.

-You can install just the stand-alone package from the [Installing the stand-alone IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli) page.
+Install the stand-alone package from the [Installing the stand-alone IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli) page.

 Access to services via {{site.data.keyword.cloud_notm}} CLI is governed through Identity and Access Management.
 In order to use the CLI to view or manage a service (or to grant privileges to another user on your account), you must set the correct permissions.
 For more information about IAM management, see the [IAM Getting Started tutorial](/docs/account?topic=account-access-getstarted)

 ## Installing the {{site.data.keyword.databases-for}} CLI plug-in
 {: #installing-cli-plugin}

-Once you have the {{site.data.keyword.cloud_notm}} CLI, [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) and install the {{site.data.keyword.databases-for}} plug-in.
+Once you have the {{site.data.keyword.cloud_notm}} CLI, [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) and install the {{site.data.keyword.databases-for}} plug-in, using a command like:
 ```sh
 ibmcloud plugin install cloud-databases
 ```
 {: .pre}

-You can use
+For a list of commands and usage information, use a command like:
 ```sh
 ibmcloud cdb help
 ```
 {: .pre}

- for a list of commands and usage information.

 ## `ibmcloud cdb help`
 {: #help}